Geometrie/LZRobe/readme.txt

 LZRobe can help you to play Go againt Leela Zero or analyze the Go game records with Leela Zero to improve your strength of the game.

-This program is written in C++ pragramming language with a GUI Library named wxWidgets.
+LZRobe is written in C++ pragramming language with a GUI Library named wxWidgets.

-So if you would like to compile this program, you have to download and install the wxWidgets library first.Please look up the following website:
+So if you would like to compile LZRobe, you have to download and install the wxWidgets library first.Please look up the following website:

 www.wxwidgets.org

-It is not difficult to compile this program with Visual Studio or Code::Blocks.
+It is not difficult to compile LZRobe with Visual Studio or Code::Blocks.

-If you try to compile this program, you should create a Win32 GUI empty project and add the files, including.h files, .cpp files, a .rc file, a .ico file and.bmp files.
+If you try to compile LZRobe, you should create a Win32 GUI empty project and add the files, including.h files, .cpp files, a .rc file, a .ico file and.bmp files.

 Don't forget appending include and lib dictionaries of wxWidgets in the setting of your project.

-Code::Blocks supports creating a wxWidgets project containing the path of wxWidgets, this maybe make it simpler to compile this program.
+Code::Blocks supports creating a wxWidgets project containing the path of wxWidgets, this maybe make it simpler to compile LZRobe.

-After you have compiled this program successfully, I tell you how to use this program.
+After you have compiled LZRobe successfully, I tell you how to use LZRobe.

-The icon of this program is a dog's head.
+The icon of LZRobe is a dog's head.
 Because the pronounciation of \"Go\" means \"dog\" in Chinese.

-Once you open this program, you will see a tool bar below the menu.
-All the functions of this program can be found in the tool bar.
+Once you open LZRobe, you will see a tool bar below the menu.
+Most of the functions of LZRobe can be found in the tool bar.

+New game will drop all the information of current game.
+A handicap game can onle be set in the file menu.

+LZRobe allows dragging a sgf file to the window and open it.
+You can also set the default open program for an sgf file as LZRobe.

+But if there are non-ascii chars(e.g. Chinese characters) in your file name or path, you can only open it in menu or tool bar

 The move turn and number of prisoners are shown in the left of the gameboard.
 The pass and resign choice are laid on the right of the game board.
 The status of engine will be shown in the status bar at the bottom of the main frame.